ifrommer/My-Web-Site-ifrommer.github.io-/_posts/2019-6-23-CoordTransform.md

 For example, if given the points defining the cube to the lower left in the figure, and 3 points defining the plane that is graphed, the function should output the coordinates for the cube plotted in the upper right.
 ![coord transform img1](../images/coordTransImg1.png)

+This is a nice problem for students involving concepts and techniques from linear algebra and multivariable calculus and that lends itself very readily to a computer programming implementation.
+Since I was in the midst of teaching a computer programming course in Python to our sophomore Operations Research & Analytics majors, I used it as the basis of an assignment for that course.

+There are a number of moving parts to the solving and ultimately I (with input from my excellent colleauge Dana Dougherty) decided to scaffold the assignment.
+And since it is a numerical task, we seized the opportunity to introduce them to numpy.

 ...

 Later I wrote back to Mike: